arl/scripts/git/README.md

     git rebase --continue

-# Looks for all commits touching a particular file
+## Looks for all commits touching a particular file

     git log --follow -- filename

     Add --all across all branches

+## Cherry-pick multiple commits at once

+Cherry-pick all commits from A to B (excluding A):

+    git cherry-pick A^..B

+Cherry-pick all commits from A to B (including A):

+    git cherry-pick A^..B

+Note: in both examples A is the oldest commit.